SecretLaboratory/ImageViewer/README.md

 	Return: *Number*
 	Returns the current index being displayed

-## Methods
+## Events

-	ImageViewer has a few events that you can listen for
+ImageViewer dispatches a few events that you can listen for

 •	**ready**
 	Dispatched after the plugin has been initialized